Welcome to M.S. in Counseling, Option in School-Based Family Counseling

 |Licensure or certification examination pass rate||n/a||n/a|

 The SBFC program accepts one new cohort of students every year to begin in the Fall.
-Typically, we receive betwen 150-250 program applications every year for 36 positions.
+Typically, we receive betwen 200-350 program applications every year for 36 positions.
 No specific undergraduate major is required, nor is a standardized test (e.g. GRE) required.
 The applicant must be accepted by the SBFC program through the Division of Special Education and Counseling application process.
 The applicant must also complete and submit the university application.
-Applications are screened by the SBFC Admission Committee and in person interviews are scheduled for qualified applicants.
-Every qualified applicant will be required to participate in a 20 minute in person interview with the SBFC Admissions Committee.
+Applications are screened by the SBFC Admission Committee and in person interviews are scheduled for selected applicants.
+Every selected applicant is required to participate in a 20 minute in person interview with the SBFC Admissions Committee.

-For further information, contact the Program Co-Coordinators, Dr. Michael Carter or Dr. Emily Hernandez, and please leave a phone number where we can provide a detailed answer to your questions.
+For further information, contact the Program Co-Coordinators, Dr. Michael Carter or Dr. Emily Hernandez.

 CCOE Counseling Program Core Values: